Matthew Drucker

 All kidding aside, being in retail I had the chance to truly develop my communication and people skills.

-Working in a field like retail forces you to talk to customers and other staff on a regular, minute-to-minute, basis.
-Initially, as an introvert, I found this really difficult — but that’s what made working in retail extremely beneficial for me.
+Working in a field like retail forces you to talk to customers and other staff on a regular, minute-to-minute basis.
+Initially, as a natural introvert, I found this challenging—but that friction is exactly what made the experience so valuable.
 It has helped not only strengthen my communication and people skills, but also really boosted my confidence and helped me come out of my shell.

 P.S.
 I always wore my own name tag.